MarshMeadow/DimTV/README.md

 # DimTV

-Android App For Dimming You're Android Phone or TV..
+Android App For Dimming You're Android TV and or Phones..

 ----
 Now Shows up on the Android TV UI!